Serving on the

 How can we support U.S. military spouses and families?

-In our conversations with a few of these families, we asked what life is like, what their challenges are and how PMI U.S. could collectively do more to support them.
+In our conversations with military families nationwide, we asked what their lives are like, what their challenges are, and how PMI U.S. and other organizations can fill gaps in support.

 Raquel Derrick is the wife of an Army reservist who was deployed three times.
 She shares the challenges of reintegration, PTSD, and advocating for her husband’s care.